staff

 Bringing home a new puppy is an exciting experience, but it also comes with responsibilities.
 One of the most important aspects of raising a well-behaved dog is following a structured puppy training schedule by age.
 A consistent schedule helps your pup learn good habits, understand commands, and build a strong bond with you.

-In this guide, we’ll break down an effective puppy training schedule based on your puppy’s developmental stages, helping you create a well-behaved and happy companion.
+In this guide, we'll break down an effective puppy training schedule based on your puppy's developmental stages, helping you create a well-behaved and happy companion.
+For more tips on raising a healthy pup, explore our dog health and care resource hub.

 Puppy Training Schedule by Age